KristopherKubicki/poasta/README.md

 POASTA is a fast and optimal partial order aligner that supports gap-affine alignment penalties.
 Inspired by a recent [algorithm for pairwise alignment](https://github.com/smarco/WFA2-lib), it can exploit exact matches between the query and the graph, greatly speeding up the alignment process.
+## ELI5

+Imagine you have a bunch of sentences about the same event, but each sentence has words missing in different places.
+POASTA lines these sentences up so the missing words are easy to spot and you can read the whole story.
+It does the same thing for DNA sequences and uses a graph so new sequences can be added quickly.

 ## Installation